SAP-samples/teched2025-IN160/exercises/ex4/README.md

 <br>![](/exercises/ex4/Images/4_3.png)

 Next, you'll upload the **JSON file**, which includes the Event specification from the previous exercise.
-You can also download the file from here (Right-click on the link and Save link as..):
+You can also download the file from here (Open it in new tab and download the file):

 [Download Final_Event.json](../../resources/Final_Event.json)